 The Burdekin Water Festival is one of the longest-running festivals in Queensland.
 It’s been 50 years since the festival is being held to celebrate the abundance of water by organising various events such as dance performances, art competitions, parades, magic shows, and other family activities.Address: Ayr, North Queensland, Australia

-Festivals Cairns is the most awaited moment in Cairns with celebrations going on for about a month from August 27 to September 20.
-A variety of events are held in categories like ‘food and wine’, ‘sport’, ‘music’, ‘family’, ‘visual arts’ and ‘performing arts.
-Transform into the festive mode to be a part of the festivities and be on time, so that you don’t miss the interesting events.Address: Cairns Botanic Gardens Visitor Centre, Collins Ave, Edge Hill QLD 4870, Australia
+Festivals Cairns is the most awaited moment in Cairns with celebrations going on for about a month from 27th August to 20th September.
+Various events are held in categories like food and wine, sport, music, family, visual arts and performing arts.Address: Cairns Botanic Gardens Visitor Centre, Collins Ave, Edge Hill QLD 4870, Australia

 Cooktown Discovery Festival is held every year on the second weekend of June, in remembrance of James Cook landing on the banks of Endeavour River.
 The residents celebrate the festival by performing the scene of the Captain landing on the river.
-Men adorn naval and marine uniforms and ‘Brown Bess’ musket mock-ups are fired in the sky along with a flag-raising ceremony.
+Men adorn naval and marine uniforms, and ‘Brown Bess’ musket mock-ups are fired in the sky along with a flag-raising ceremony.
 Wooden boats are used to transport the captain ashore.

 Port Douglas Carnivale, held from 18th to 25th May, was started in 1993 to celebrate the start of the tourist season.
 It was initiated to push the tourism industry of Port Douglas to increase the influx of both local and international visitors.
 The main attraction of this Carnivale is the Carnivale Masquerade Cocktail Party and the street party on Macrossan Street, which marks the start of the festival.
 Food & wine are offered to visitors.